-Auto Defrost automatically sets the defrosting time and power levels according to the weight of the food.
-Just enter the food weight in pounds and tenths of a pound and touch the START pad.
-The oven automatically calculates the correct defrosting time and power levels.
+Auto Defrost automatically sets the defrosting time and power levels for you.
+Enter the food weight in pounds and tenths of a pound and touch the START pad.
+The oven calculates the defrosting time and changes power levels during defrosting to give even defrosting results.